Viewing and Printing Tips

-2023 Update: a lot of the pages have since been reformatted by me (not Brainout) for better viewing on modern displays as well as an attempt to modernize (some) of the aging HTML code.
-It's still an ongoing process.
-A good portion of these tips are also quite old since the site has been around as early as Y2K.
+2023 Update: a lot of the pages have since been reformatted by me (not brainout) for better viewing on modern displays and current web standards -- some of the legacy code still remains but it would take a lifetime to redo it all.
+A good portion of these tips are also quite old since the site has been around as early as Y2K, originally hosted on geocities.

 If my webpages don't look readable, please let me know.
 Click Here to test which fonts look best on your monitor (some of them, you can also download).
 People complained they couldn't find some of the fonts.
 So the ones folks couldn't find, are now downloadable.
 All of them were standard fonts in some version of Windows, from '95 through XP, but in some earlier versions of Windows it seems the service packs deleted some fonts.
 All of them are standard in XP Professional (at least, my copy which I got at Sam's Club).